“Understated luxury in a historic Swiss mountain village: 6 modern apartments for 4-10, with hotel services”

 - Water-skiing is popular, on the lake just down the valley in Tasch

-- Back at LaVue, reward tired limbs with a soak in the whirlpool, a blast of heat in the sauna or a massage.
+- Back at the apartments, reward tired limbs with a soak in the whirlpool, a blast of heat in the sauna or a massage.
 There's a cinema room for further unwinding, with a big DVD library

 Activities on site or nearby include: